EgoMoose/Articles/Misc/Simple FPS.md

 ### Aiming down sights

 To get our weapon to aim down the sights we will add a small invisible part to our weapon called `Aim`.
 We will use this part as a reference to where the weapon should be attached to the head when the player is aiming.
+Again, we’ll make sure the front face is facing forward and the up face is facing up.

+![img3](imgs/simpleFPS/img3.png)

 Since we adjusted the `C0` value earlier we will make this adjustment in it's entirety with `C1` to avoid overlap.

-![img3](imgs/simpleFPS/img3.png)

 To start we use the basic equality of joints we can figure out how to pick `C1` given that `weapon.Handle = joint.Part1` and we're setting `joint.Part1.CFrame = camera.CFrame`.